JetBrains/mps-coderules/samples/fitch/README.md

 ### Propositional logic language

-The language enables to write boolean expressions and consist of propositional constants and the following logical operations: conjunction (And), disjunction (Or), negation (Not), implication (If), and biconditional (Iff).
+The language enables to write boolean expressions and consists of propositional constants and the following logical operations: conjunction (And), disjunction (Or), negation (Not), implication (If), and biconditional (Iff).
 The following table summarises the operations and symbols that are used to represent them.

 | Name | Logical operator | Symbol |
 |:--|:--|:--|